 Response Explanation Yes Your submission has been judged correct.
 Wrong Answer Your submission generated output that is not correct.
 Output Format Error Your submission's output is not in the correct format or is misspelled.
 Incomplete Output Your submission did not produce all of the required output.
 Excessive Output Your submission generated output in addition to or instead of what is required.
 Compilation Error Your submission failed to compile.
 Run-Time Error Your submission experienced a run-time error.
-Time-Limit Exceeded Your submission did not solve the judges' test data within 30 seconds.
+Time-Limit Exceeded Your submission did not solve one or more of the judges' test data within the allotted time period.
 Other-Contact Staff Contact your local site judge for clarification.